 It means Google Assistant is working hard to find the answer.

 3. Google Home is responding

-When Google Home is responding to your voice command (with speaker), the 4-color LED lights will stop spinning, and start to pulse continuously until it stops audio output as shown below.
+When Google Home is responding to your voice command (with speaker), the 4-colour LED lights will stop spinning, and start to pulse continuously until it stops audio output, as shown below.